Blog/ Technology

 Point of sale/ticketing.
 If you can’t sell tickets, you can’t have paying guests in your park.
 Gone are the days of a simple cash register and till.
 Nowadays, this function must be powerful to track transactions, revenue, and data associated with each purchase.

 E-commerce.
 More and more guests are buying tickets in advance, and fewer are walking up to the ticket window when they arrive.
-That said, your point of sale must include a robust online ticket sales channel that secures commitment ahead of their visit.
+That said, your point of sale system must include a robust online ticket sales channel that secures commitment ahead of their visit.

 Annual/season pass management.
 How are you serving your most loyal guests?
 Whether you offer an annual pass, season, or monthly membership, your ticketing software but be able to differentiate day guests from passholders and members, which have different entitlements to the product they buy.